hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 The previous lessons looked at performing basic arithmetic operations on various sorts of numbers.

-This lessons will look at the other sorts of data types in eLisp.
+This lessons will look at the other sorts of data types in Elisp.
 There are two different sorts of data types:

 * primitive data types
 * non-primitive data types

 The difference between them is that non-primitive data types can be assembled from primitive ones.

-The general set of primitive data types of eLisp are:
+The general set of primitive data types of Elisp are:

 * integer
 * float